Nonet (music)

 In music, a nonet is a chamber music composition which requires nine musicians for a performance.
 The standard nonet scoring is for wind quintet, violin, viola, cello, and double bass, though other combinations are also found.
+Additionally, the term may apply to a group of nine musicians regardless of whether they are playing chamber music.

 Classical nonets

 The first work to actually bear the title of nonet was Louis Spohr's Grand Nonetto in F major, Op.
 31 (1813), for flute, oboe, clarinet, bassoon, French horn, violin, viola, cello, and double bass.
 Earlier compositions, however, had been composed for nine instruments (Joseph Haydn's four Divertimenti (or Cassations), for 2 oboes, 2 horns, 2 violins, 2 violas, and double bass, Hob.
 II:9, 17 [2 clarinets instead of oboes], 20, and G1, Ignaz Pleyel's Nocturne of 1785, for 2 clarinets, 2 horns, 2 violas, double bass, and 2 hurdy-gurdies, and Franz Schubert's Eine kleine Trauermusik of 1813 (D 79), for two clarinets, two bassoons, contrabassoon, two horns, and two trombones).